redpanda-data/connect/website/docs/components/processors/awk.md

 it will be converted into one, with its original contents set to the first element of the array.

 The value argument will be interpreted as a string.
-This function is always available even when the `json` codec is not used.

 In order to append non-string values use one of the following typed varieties:

 - `json_append_int(path, value)`
 - `json_append_float(path, value)`